Job Loss And Your Stock Grants (Part 1): Options, Restricted Stock, And ESPPs

 With restricted stock and restricted stock units, upon job termination you almost always forfeit whatever stock has not vested.
 Exceptions can occur, depending on the vesting terms of your employment agreement or stock plan, such as special provisions for disability, retirement, or an acquisition.

 You keep any shares that vested before your termination date.
 If you are planning to leave your job, you may want to stick around long enough to get any valuable chuck of restricted stock/RSUs that may vest in the near future.

-Another scenario, though it is unlikely in a standard job termination, is possible.
+Other structures sometimes apply in termination situations related to retirement, disability, or death (i.e. not standard job termination).
 Instead of making you ineligible for any part of the payout because you are not employed by the end of the performance period, the plan can provide that any payouts under outstanding awards may be based on the actual results at the end of the performance period as if you were employed throughout the period.
 It is also possible that the date for measuring performance may change to the date you terminate, so in that case you still receive some pro rata portion of the award according to either actual performance as of that date or performance at the end of the period.
 You would then lose any payout from the grant that corresponds to the portion of the performance period occurring after termination.
 If your grant has a sliding scale (i.e. you can get fewer or more shares than the target number, depending on the results), then hopefully your plan specifies at what level performance will be considered to have occurred.

 Stock Options: Know The Post-Termination Exercise Rules And Deadlines

 In general, you have rights only to stock options that have already vested by your termination date.
 If the options have a graded vesting schedule, you are allowed to exercise the vested portion of the option grant, but most commonly you forfeit the remainder.